flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 ![Thrust levers in CL detent](../assets/takeoff-climb-cruise/Lvr_clb.png "Thrust levers in CL detent")

-This activates the *Autothrust* system (FMA shows A/THR in white now).
+This activates the __Autothrust__ system (FMA shows A/THR in white now).
-In the A320 (and most Airbus models) you will not touch the thrust levers again before final approach and landing (under normal flight conditions).
+In the A320 (and most Airbus models) we will not touch the thrust levers again before final approach and landing (under normal flight conditions).

 The aircraft will now climb to the altitude selected in the FCU (in our case 5.000ft).

-Activate the *Autopilot* at this point by pressing the AP1 button on the FCU.
+Activate the __Autopilot__ at this point by pressing the AP1 button on the FCU.

 ![Autopilot and Autothurst buttons](../assets/takeoff-climb-cruise/AP1.png "Autopilot and Autothurst buttons")